-50 year old man with hx HTN, admitted to VA overnight with "inability to urinate" and serum creatinine of 6.
+• 50 year-old man with hx HTN, admitted to overnight with "inability to urinate" and serum creatinine of 6.
 Denies N/V/D, change in BP or any other symptoms whatsoever.
 Home medications include Amlodipine.
 He denies NSAID use.
-He is given IVF overnight and remains anuric.
-You are on the Renal rotation and the next day you are consulted to see the patient.
-A Foley is inserted and 5 ml of urine is obtained which you spin in the lab and review:
+He is given IVF but remains anuric.
+You are on a Nephrology elective rotation and you are consulted to see the patient.
+A Foley is inserted and 5 ml of urine is obtained, which you spin in the lab and review: